The summer road trip below is one you can plan quickly and change on the fly if needed.

 Lunch in Thessalon: Carolyn Beach Inn & Restaurant

-Best Kept Dinner Secret: Red Top Motor Inn uses fresh local products on their menu and includes specials with flavours from around the world.
+Best Kept Dinner Secret: Red Top Motor Inn uses fresh local products on its menu and includes specials with flavours from around the world.

 Stay: Red Top Motor Inn